jeremyckahn/chitchatter/README.md

 In the project directory, you can run:

+### `npm dev`

+Runs the entire stack (client + WebTorrent tracker) locally.

 ### `npm start`

-Runs the app in the development mode.\
+Runs the front end app in the development mode.
+Uses public WebTorrent trackers.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\